 Ad Clicks (30 Day & 90 Day Snapshot) - This is an aggregation of all clicks made by the account within the 30/90-day period from the Last Ad Click Date.
-For example: If the last ad click from that account was on January 30th, the 30-day snapshot would include ad clicks from January 1 - January 30.
+For example: If the last ad click from that account was on January 30th, the 30-day snapshot would include ad clicks within the last 30 days leading up to January 30th.
 The more clicks you see here, the more likely the account is interested in your company.

 Ad Impressions (30 Day & 90 Day Snapshot) - This is an aggregation of all impressions (or ad views) served to the account within the 30/90-day period from the Last Ad Impression Date.
-For example: If the last time that account saw an ad impression was on January 30th, the 30-day snapshot would include all ad impressions from January 1 - January 30.
+For example: If the last time that account saw an ad impression was on January 30th, the 30-day snapshot would include all ad impressions within the last 30 days leading up to January 30th.
 In general, the more impressions, the more likely the brand is aware of your company.

 Account Lists are a cohort of accounts that a team intends to run programs for and measure over a specific period of time, such as a month or a quarter.
 In the Terminus platform, Account Lists can be used to coordinate and prioritize your target accounts by analyzing their marketing, sales, and web activity, along with key firmographics.
 By creating an Account List in Data Studio, you’ll be able to run programs for those specific accounts, or segments of those accounts, and measure the results over a prescribed time period.

-Within the Sales Insights package, account list data can be used to trigger other marketing channels, and better align your sales and marketing activities.
+Within the Terminus Engagements view, account list data can be used to trigger other marketing channels, and better align your sales and marketing activities.

 *Account lists membership data updates daily in the Data Studio interface.
 Therefore, these fields will also update daily in Salesforce, if there are changes in account list membership for that account.

-Within the Sales Insights package, account list fields include:
+Within the Terminus Engagements view, account list fields include: